yamin-shihab/study-notes/grade-9/social.md

 # Social 9

-*The teacher said that grade 8 had the "more fun" social studies compared to grade 9 :(*
+*The teacher said that grade 8 had the "more fun" Social Studies compared to grade 9 :(*

 </div>